fluent-plugins-nursery/fluent-plugin-out-http/README.md

 1. Update `gem.version` of the `gemspec` file.
 1. Update `CHANGELOG.md`.
-    * Please follow the format.
-It will be automatically used for the release note.
 1. Commit them.
 1. `$ bundle exec rake release`
     * It will add and push the tag, and publish the gem.
-    * GitHub workflow `package` will automatically create the release note.